 Overall, quality of services provided meets or exceeds minimum thresholds.
-Through the nursing assessment: 36% (15) were identified with a diagnosis of hypertension (-4% decrease from last year) and 100% of those showed evidence that their hypertension was controlled
+Five indicators reviewed were in compliance at a 100%, with 100% of clients in HCBS having their vital signs taken at least once a week.
+Through the nursing assessment: 36% (14) were identified with a diagnosis of hypertension (+4% increase from last year) and 57% of those showed evidence that their hypertension was controlled (Systolic <140, Diastolic <90) in the past 6 months.